zuozhenggh/learning-library/data-management-library/goldengate/migrate-postgre-atp/migrate/migrate.md

 ## **Step 6**: Modify Goldengate credentials

 1. You should be seeing empty Extracts and Replicats dashboard.
 Let's add some Autonomous Database credentials at first.
-Open hamburger menu on left top corner, choose **Configuration**
+Open hamburger menu on the top-left corner, choose **Configuration**

 	![](/images/micro_ggadmin_0.png)

 2. It will open OGGADMIN Security and you will see we already have a connection to **HOL Target ATP** database.
-However, you still need to add password here.
+However, you still need to add a password here.
 Click on a pencil icon to **alter credentials**.

 	![](/images/micro_ggadmin_1.png)